“Should I have a blog? Is blogging still a thing?” The short answer is absolutely YES.

-Google is a search engine that, according to Internet Live Stats, receives around “5.5 billion Google searches per day or more than 63,000 search queries per second as you’re reading this”.
+Think about it.
+Google is a search engine that, according to Internet Live Stats, receives around “5.5 billion Google searches per day or more than 63,000 search queries per second as you’re reading this.”

-Informative blog posts that fill a need and position yourself as the expert in your industry are the KEY way to ranking well on Google.
+Informative blog posts that fill a need and position yourself as the expert in your industry is KEY for ranking well on Google.
 If Google finds that the information you cover in a blog post would be helpful to the particular user’s search query, then you could appear higher up in the list of posts related to the search!

-So, if a user is unsatisfied with their experience on this platform, they’re not coming back.
-For example, let’s say someone goes to search for “how to prepare stationery files for print” and only blogs and information focused on where to buy greeting cards come up – they’re going to get frustrated and leave!
+If a user is unsatisfied with their experience on this platform, they’re not coming back.
+For example, let’s say someone goes to search for “how to prepare stationery files for print” and only blogs and information focused on where to buy greeting cards come up, they’re going to get frustrated and leave!
 It’s not providing them with the information they need.